Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Upper bounds: learning Gaussians mixtures via compression schemes

-\begin{proof}[Proof of \Theorem{upper_bound_axis_aligned}] Recall that $\gcal^d$ denote the class of $d$-dimensional Gaussian distributions.
-Applying \Lemma{coreformixtures} for the case $d=1$, then \Lemma{product_compress} shows that $\gcal^d$ admits $\big(O(d), O(d\log(d/\eps)), O(\log(3d))\big)$ $2/3$-robust compression. \Lemma{agnosticlearningmixture} then implies that the class $\kmix(\gcal^d)$ is $9$-agnostically learnable with sample complexity $\widetilde{O}(kd/\eps^2)$, completing the proof. \end{proof}
+\begin{proof}[Proof of \Theorem{upper_bound_axis_aligned}] Recall that $\acal_{d,k}$ denotes the class of $k$-mixtures of $d$-dimensional axis-aligned Gaussian distributions.
+Observe that any distribution in $\acal_{d,1}$ is a product of $d$ one-dimensional Gaussians, hence applying \Lemma{coreformixtures} for the case $d=1$ and then \Lemma{product_compress} shows that $\acal_{d,1}$ admits $\big(O(d), O(d\log(d/\eps)), O(\log(3d))\big)$ $2/3$-robust compression. \Lemma{agnosticlearningmixture} then implies that $\acal_{d,k}$ is $12$-agnostically learnable with sample complexity $\widetilde{O}(kd/\eps^2)$, completing the proof. \end{proof}